dna-en/website/index.md

 ### DNA Shared drive
 <a href="https://drive.google.com/drive/u/0/folders/0AKbIgwpWRL6LUk9PVA" target="_blank">
 Google Drive</a> containing project info and resources.
 Gmail account or other GoogleID required for access.
-Let us know yours (at the email above) and remind us in that email where you work if it's not clear from your googleID.
+Let us know yours (at the email above) and remind us in that email where you work, if it's not clear from your googleID.

 ### Github Repositories
 <a href="https://github.com/dna-en" target="_blank">